Register to Vote

 - You must be a U.S. citizen at the time you register

-- You must be at least 18 years of age before the date of the next election
+- You must be at least 18 years or older on election day

 You must re-register if you: